-At WeBuyAnyHome, throughout our combined 250 years’ working in property, we’ve always done our valuations ‘on the ground’ – in person, looking at every aspect of the building.
+At WeBuyAnyHome, throughout our combined 250 years’ working in property, we’ve always done our valuations thoroughly, with real people looking at every aspect of the building.
 However, with the emergence of so many online property valuation tools cropping up, we were fascinated.
 How could something we knew so well as a manual process possibly be done through a simple online tool?

 To satisfy our curiosity we conducted an experiment: we took a sample of properties across the UK, and put their addresses into as many different online valuation tools as we could find.
 We found the same patterns again and again – but to keep things easy, here are our findings based upon a 4-bed detached property located in Durham.